-In addition, we are one of the largest menswear wholesalers in Britain, with a national network of sales teams selling into over 400 active independent retailers.
-It offers a mix of formalwear and casualwear brands including Antique Rogue, Scott and Ted Baker.

-We also operate an overseas division trading c20 concessions in America, Germany and Bermuda.
+We also have our own chain of retail stores under the Suits Direct, Jeff Banks and Racing Green fascias supported by the leading UK dress hire business, Young's Hire.
+In addition, we are one of the largest menswear wholesalers in Britain, with a national network of sales teams selling into over 600 active independent retailers.
+We offer a mix of formalwear and casualwear brands including: Gibson London, The Label, Pierre Cardin, Scott and 1 ...Like No Other.
+We also operate an overseas division trading 30 concessions in America, Germany and Bermuda.

-To complete our full menswear service package, we source and design on behalf of customer's private labels providing own brand merchandise for many businesses in the UK.
+To complete our full menswear service package we source and design on behalf of customer's private labels providing own brand merchandise for many businesses in the UK.

-On behalf of all the team at Baird welcome to the Company.
-You will see from our Cultural values that we see our employees as our most valuable asset and we look forward to working with you, and helping you build a long and successful career in a Company we can all feel proud of and feel enthusiastic to work for.
+On behalf of all the team at BMB Clothing, we welcome you to the Company.
+We look forward to working with you, and helping you build a long and successful career in a Company we can all feel proud of and feel enthusiastic to work for.